 Pedestrian Facilities and the Americans with Disabilities Act

 Title V of the Americans with Disabilities Act of 1990 (ADA) requires the U.S. Access Board (Access Board) to issue minimum guidelines for accessible design requirements for facilities.
-Those guidelines are the American with Disabilities Act Accessibility Guidelines (ADAAG).
-The U.S Department of Justice (DOJ) and the U.S. Department of Transportation (DOT) use the U.S. Access Board’s guidelines (ADAAG) as a basis to establish legally enforcable accessibility standards.
-Those federal standards are titled ADA Standards for Accessible Design and are identical in content to ADAAG Sections 1-10.
-The DOJ and the DOT's ADA Standards for Accessible Design are enforceable under the ADA whereas the U.S. Access Board guidelines are only advisory.
+The U.S Department of Justice (DOJ) and the U.S. Department of Transportation (DOT) use the U.S. Access Board’s guidelines as a basis to establish legally enforceable accessibility standards.
+The latest facility guidelines proposed by the US Access Board and approved by DOJ and DOT were published on September 15, 2010.
+The 2010 ADA Standards for Accessible Design (2010 ADA) is now a legally enforceable accessibility standard under the ADA.

 - "The Draft Guidelines are not standards until adopted by the U.S. Department of Justice and the U.S. Department of Transportation.
 The present standards to be followed are the ADA Accessibility Guidelines (ADAAG) standards.
 However, the Draft Guidelines are the currently recommended best practices, and can be considered the state of the practice that could be followed for areas not fully addressed by the present ADAAG standards.
 Further, the Draft Guidelines are consistent with the ADA's requirement that all new facilities (and altered facilities to the maximum extent feasible) be designed and constructed to be accessible to and useable by people with disabilities."